top of page

 We support the children by:

-• Providing activities and experiences for the children which celebrate diversity
+• Providing activities and experiences for the children that celebrate

 We include families by: